leSamo/Bittorent-Monitoring/ReadMe.txt

     - Cons of using bootstrap nodes detection (list isn't comprehensive and can change, needs to be maintained, adversary could setup their own bootstrap nodes/proxy), port number can also be changed
     - Bdecoding
     - BT-DTH commands (get_peers, etc.)
+    - Boostrap node detection:
+        - node is a bootstrap node unless it was delivered by previous packet

 Known bootstrap nodes: (usually port 6881)
     - router.utorrent.com (BitTorrent company)